 Results show half not surviving more than two months without help

-DENVER, April 2, 2020—From Tony Gagliardi, Colorado state director for NFIB, on the release of its poll showing 92 percent of small-business owners negatively affected by the coronavirus and about half of small employers saying they can survive for no more than two months, and about one-third believing they can remain operational for 3-6 months.
+SANTA FE, N.M., April 2, 2020—From Jason Espinoza, New Mexico state director for NFIB, on the release of its poll showing 92 percent of small-business owners negatively affected by the coronavirus and about half of small employers saying they can survive for no more than two months, and about one-third believing they can remain operational for 3-6 months.

-Keep up with the latest Colorado small-business news at www.nfib.com/colorado or by following NFIB on Twitter @NFIB_CO or on Facebook @NFIB.CO
+Keep up with the latest on New Mexico small-business at www.nfib.com/new-mexico and by following NFIB on Twitter @NFIB_NM.

-NFIB is the voice of small business, advocating on behalf of America’s small and independent business owners, both in Washington, D.C., and in all 50 state capitals.
+For more than 75 years, NFIB has been advocating on behalf of America’s small and independent business owners, both in Washington, D.C., and in all 50 state capitals.
 NFIB is a nonprofit, nonpartisan, and member-driven association.
 Since our founding in 1943, NFIB has been exclusively dedicated to small and independent businesses and remains so today.
-For more information, please visit www.nfib.com/Colorado.
+For more information, please visit nfib.com.